shandymora/vagrant_template_vb/README.md

 # vagrant_template_vb
-Template for deploying Vagrant VM's via a yaml config file
+Template for deploying Vagrant VM's via a yaml config file.
+This is built primarily for deploying CentOS images.

 1. [Configuration](#configuration)